emmo-repo/domain-battery/_sources/about.rst.txt

 The onotlogy exists in two forms: (i) the asserted source files and (ii) the pre-inferred version.

-The asserted source consists of two files: - ``electrochemistry.ttl``: describes terms and object properties for the electrochemistry domain. - ``electrochemicalquantities.ttl``: describes the quantities related to the electrochemistry domain.
+The asserted source consists of two files: - ``battery.ttl``: describes terms and object properties for the electrochemistry domain. - ``batteryquantities.ttl``: describes the quantities related to the electrochemistry domain.
 It is encapsulated to allow it to be imported by other EMMO domains without needing to import the entire ontology.

-The pre-inferred ontology runs the reasoner on the source files and their imports and complies them into a `pre-inferred ontology file <inferred_version/electrochemistry-inferred.ttl>`__.
+The pre-inferred ontology runs the reasoner on the source files and their imports and complies them into a `pre-inferred ontology file <inferred_version/battery-inferred.ttl>`__.
 This provides a simpler reference for users of the ontology and removes the barrier of needed to run the reasoner themselves.

 Acknowledgements
 ~~~~~~~~~~~~~~~~